-Director of Claims at Insurance Associates, a Marsh & McLennan Agency LLC Company
+Director of Claims at Marsh & McLennan Agency, known locally as Insurance Associates Company

 In case you have run out of Tool Box Talks or ways to stress the financial impact of safety to your employees, Uncle Sam has given you a big new incentive starting in 2016.

 The Federal Civil Penalties Inflation Adjustment Act of 1990 required federal agencies to raise their civil fines to keep pace with inflation.
 However, for the past 25 years, OSHA was one of a very few agencies who were exempt from this requirement… until now.